LukeShortCloud/rootpages/markdown/linux.md

 # depmod <MODULE>
 ```

-If there are a large number of new modules, it is possible to make sure all module depdendencies are installed.
+If there are a large number of new modules, it is possible to make sure all module dependencies are installed.
 ```
 # depmod --all
 ```